Allow-tap/ACC_Lab3/README.md

 # ACC_Celery_RabbitMQ
 ## Compute-Service based on the distributed task queue Celery and RabbitMQ broker

+## Contextualization
+* It is possible to contextualize this app using 'cloug-cfg.txt' by running `ssc_create_instance.py` this will provision a VM dedicated to the flask_app which we can curl from any machine.

 ### Install Rabbit MQ
 ```
 $ sudo apt-get install rabbitmq-server